MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0098.md

 ## Description
 An affix is needed.

+[//]: # (IMPORTANT: END>DO_NOT_EDIT)

-This warning mimics the behaviour of [AS0011](appsourcecop-as0011.md) but it is present for limited objects.
+- This warning mimics the behaviour of [AS0011](appsourcecop-as0011.md) but it is present for limited objects.
 Its sole purpose is to serve as a stable middle ground before introducing [AS0011](appsourcecop-as0011.md) for these objects.

-Currently the warning is present for Enum values defined in EnumExtension objects, DataItems and Columns defined in ReportExtensions.
+- Currently the warning is present for Enum values defined in EnumExtension objects, DataItems, and columns defined in ReportExtension objects.

-[//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also
 [AppSourceCop Analyzer](appsourcecop.md)
 [Getting Started with AL](../devenv-get-started.md)